 The EU AI Act Compliance Gap: What Agent Operators Need to Know Before August 2026

 If you're deploying AI agents that interact with customers, process personal data, or make decisions that affect people, your agents likely fall under the high-risk classification in Annex III.
-Here's what that means:
+Not sure?
+The EU AI Act scope check walks through the Annex III criteria in under two minutes.
+Here's what high-risk classification means:

 Article 50 — Transparency: Every AI-generated interaction must be disclosed.
 Your customers must know they're talking to an agent, not a human.